rmcbride2121/final-project-running-app/README.md

 * In the Controller, create functions for list,show,create,update,remove

 ## Points
-* When I yarn start, the web page loads with no errors - 10pts
+* When I npm start, the web page loads with no errors - 10pts
 * I can navigate to the list and create screen from links - 10pts
 * I can enter information into the create screen and click save.
 If I go back to the list screen, that new information is there. - 20pts
 * If I go to the list screen it will show all current existing information - 20pts